Chicago Asylum Attorney

 However, applicants should be strongly advised that the USCIS is not legally obligated to approve the application for an adjustment of status even if all criteria have been satisfied.

-If you still need clarification about the procedures surrounding obtaining a green card after being granted asylum, contact Gilliam Law, located in Chicago, IL, and ask to schedule a case consultation.
+If you still need clarification about the procedures surrounding obtaining a green card after being granted asylum, contact Gilliam Law, located in Chicago, IL, and ask to schedule a free case consultation.

 Suppose you are seeking protection from persecution in your home country.
 In that case, you may be eligible to obtain asylum in the U.S. Nevertheless, seeking asylum can be a long, drawn-out process and requires the help of a highly trained asylum lawyer.

 We at Gilliam Law pride ourselves on being accessible to those who trust us with their legal needs.
-We understand that your time is valuable, so we utilize the latest technology to track cases without needing you to come to the office in person.
+We understand that your time is valuable, so we utilize the latest technology to track cases without needing you to come to the Chicago office in person.

 If you or your family members wish to seek asylum in the United States, you will need an asylum immigration lawyer to defend your legal rights.
-Contact our Chicago, Illinois law office at 866-511-3422 and ask to schedule a case consultation.
+Contact our Chicago, Illinois, law office at 866-511-3422 and ask to schedule a case consultation.

 JOURNEY TODAY –